ColeMilavsky/MusicAI/README.md

 ### Purpose
 This project is meant as an expansion of current Spotify AI recommendation capabilities.
 As of now, Spotify does not offer an advanced, configurable song recommendation system powered by modern machine learning principles.
 Instead, Spotify relies primarily on collaborative filtering, which works by cross-referencing various users’ listening histories to suggest tracks[1].
 While this approach is successful at discovering popular or behaviorally similar content, it falls short in several important respects, including adapting to particular niches, handling limited listening histories, and providing reasoning behind recommendations.

 By integrating a nearest neighbor recommendation system, this project aims at avoiding the limitations in Spotify's current algorithm.
-Furthermore, it contains greater functionality for music analysis, by training models to understand audio features (like tempo, key, mood, timbre, genre) through random-forest metadata and CNN-LTSM WAV file mel-spectrograms.
+Furthermore, it contains greater functionality for music analysis, by training models to understand audio features (like tempo, key, mood, timbre, genre) through CNN-LTSM trained on WAV file mel-spectrograms.
 This software features various capabilities from recommendation programs to audio anaylsis.

 ### Original Design Concepts
 Concept 1: AI Spotify Recommendation Software